• Pay special attention to the Children & Youth Participation agreement, which you can read here.

 Yes, one adult can be responsible for up to FOUR children and youth.
 Children will be assigned to the room their responsible adult is assigned to.
 Youth will be placed in a room next to their responsible adult.
 Adults are responsible for their children and youth AT ALL TIMES.

-Trisha is a missionary serving as Church and Community Worker with the United Methodist GBGM, serving as the Central District Parish Youth and Young Adult Coordinator with ARUMC.
-She works with small, historically black churches and communities to build partnerships and/or strengthen the relationships established between the local church and the community.
-Trisha is from Atlanta, where she is a member of Impact Church.
-She holds a BA in English Literature from Agnes Scott College and is currently enrolled at Candler School of Theology studying for her Master of Divinity.
-Trisha enjoys being active and takes every opportunity to walk a trail, skate, or take a Pilates class.
+Trisha is a missionary serving as a Church and Community Worker commissioned by the United Methodist General Board of Global Ministries.
+She works within the Arkansas Annual Conference as their Central District Youth and Young Adult Coordinator.
+Trisha works with small, historically black churches and communities t build partnerships and/or strengthen the relationships between the local church and the community.
+She is originally from Atlanta, GA where she is a member of Impact Church.
+She holds a BA in English Literature from Agnes Scott College and a Master's of Divinity from Candler School of Theology.
+In her free time Trisha enjoys hiking to waterfalls, learning how to skate backwards, singing in the choir, and reading inside when it rains.

 Rev. Aaron Miller (and his two cats Moses and Miriam!) is the pastor of the Hamburg & Portland United Methodist Charge.
 He graduated with his Master of Divinity from Candler School of Theology in 2024 and is serving his second Mission U this year.
 He loves watching NASCAR, gaming, and doing puzzles in his free time.